List of federal agencies in the United States: Executive Office of the President

+Seal of the president of the United States.

-The President of the United States is the chief executive of the federal government.
-He is in charge of executing federal laws and approving, or vetoing, new legislation passed by Congress.
-The President resides in the Executive Residence (EXR) maintained by the Office of Administration (OA).
+The president of the United States is the chief executive of the federal government.
+The president is in charge of executing federal laws and approving, or vetoing, new legislation passed by Congress.
+The president resides in the Executive Residence (EXR) maintained by the Office of Administration (OA).

-To effectively run the country's affairs, the President also maintains councils regarding various issues, including:
+To effectively run the country's affairs, the president also maintains councils regarding various issues.